kjmnn/PSO-Visualiser/README.md

 ***The program will create directories & files in the current working directory.***

-The simplest way to laun\ch the program is `python app.py INPUT_FILE`. `INPUT_FILE` is the only required argument, a path to an input file.
+The simplest way to laun\ch the program is `python visualiser.py INPUT_FILE`. `INPUT_FILE` is the only required argument, a path to an input file.
 Input files can be either images (any format the Pillow library can read) or `dill`-pickled functions that take the domain size as a parameter and return the actual function mapping coordinates to a real value.
+*The first time running the program with a new input will take little while to render the background.*

-For more options see below or `python app.py -h`.
+For more options see below or `python visualiser.py -h`.

 ### Command line parameters